KnowThePepper

 What is Maras Pepper?

 Turkey's most celebrated chili comes from the city of Kahramanmaras in southeastern Anatolia, where the climate and volcanic soil produce a pepper unlike anything else in the region.
-At 30,000-50,000 SHU, the Maras sits in the hot pepper intensity tier - serious heat, but not reckless.
+At 4,000-8,000 SHU, the Maras sits in the medium pepper intensity tier - moderate warmth, not aggressive fire.

 What separates it from other peppers in this SHU range is texture and oil content.
 Fresh Maras peppers are elongated and deep red, but they're almost always sold sun-dried and coarsely ground into pul biber - the iconic Turkish red pepper flake.
 That drying process concentrates the natural oils, which is why Maras flakes feel slightly moist and glossy compared to the dusty cayenne flakes you might find at a grocery store.

 The flavor is genuinely complex: fruity upfront, earthy in the middle, with a clean finish that doesn't linger aggressively.
-It belongs to Capsicum annuum, the same species as bell peppers and jalapeños, but it expresses the species differently - less grassy, more savory.
+It belongs to Capsicum annuum varieties, the same species as bell peppers and jalapeños, but it expresses the species differently - less grassy, more savory.

 For anyone cooking Turkish food authentically, Maras pepper is non-negotiable.
 It shows up in lahmacun, muhammara, kebab marinades, and simply dissolved into good olive oil as a condiment.
 The heat builds gradually rather than hitting immediately, which lets the flavor register before the burn.